belle2/basf2/online_book/basf2/first_steering_file.rst

     to be between 0.45 and 0.55 GeV/c :superscript:`2`.

     The module ``TreeFitter_K_S0:RD`` takes the longest.
-It's a vertex fit of the Kshort candidates.
+It's a vertex fit of the :math:`K_S^0` candidates.
 You will learn more about vertex fits in :ref:`onlinebook_vertex_fitting`.

 In the previous task you should have learned how useful it is to carefully